lukecav/awesome-wp-speed-up/README.md

 * [WP Blast](https://wordpress.org/plugins/wpblast/) -  Improve your Wordpress SEO and performance by using dynamic rendering.
 Prerender your website and generate an easy-to-crawl website.
 * [Booster Sweeper](https://wordpress.org/plugins/booster-sweeper/) -  Booster Sweeper helps you to optimize the Website speed further over the common caching and code minification plugins.
 * [Falcon](https://wordpress.org/plugins/falcon/) -  WordPress optimizations & tweaks.
+* [Admin Speedo](https://wordpress.org/plugins/admin-speedo/) -  Speed-up your slow WordPress Admin Dashboard with one click.
+Just activate it, and your admin panel will be boosted.

 ## Database Optimization Plugins
 * [WP-Optimize](https://wordpress.org/plugins/wp-optimize/) - WP-Optimize is an effective tool for automatically cleaning your WordPress database so that it runs at maximum efficiency.